Huntington Hartford: Art collection

 Hartford owned an extensive art collection.
-In an interview by Edward R. Murrow on his show Person to Person he gave a tour of the collection at his Beekman Place apartment including Rembrandt's "Portrait of a man, half-length, with his arms akimbo", which sold at Christie's auction house in London on December 8, 2009 for $33 million, a world record for a Rembrandt.
+In an interview by Edward R. Murrow on his show Person to Person he gave a tour of the collection at his Beekman Place apartment including Rembrandt's "Portrait of a man, half-length, with his arms akimbo", which sold at Christie's auction house in London on December 8, 2009, for $33 million, a world record for a Rembrandt.

-To house his extensive collection of 19th- and 20th-century art, Hartford built the Gallery of Modern Art at 2 Columbus Circle in Manhattan which opened in 1964.
+To house his extensive collection of 19th- and 20th-century art, Hartford built the Gallery of Modern Art Including the Huntington Hartford Collection at 2 Columbus Circle in Manhattan which opened in 1964.
 Pointedly, it did not include Abstract Expressionism which Hartford panned in his book, Art or Anarchy.
 Hartford was a patron of the architect Edward Durell Stone who designed the modernist marble-clad structure often derided as the "lollipop building".
 Stone had previously designed the Museum of Modern Art for the Rockefeller family.

 Hartford commissioned Salvador Dalí to paint The Discovery of America by Christopher Columbus for the museum's opening.
 The museum also included Hartford's paintings by Monet, Manet, Degas, and Henri de Toulouse-Lautrec.
 Hartford closed the museum after five years.
 Later the building housed the New York City Department of Cultural Affairs and was recently rebuilt with a new facade to house the Museum of Arts and Design.

 Personal life

 Hartford was married four times, all ending in divorce, and had five children.
 His mother intended Huntington to marry Doris Duke, but in April 1931, Huntington married Mary Lee Epling, the 18-year-old daughter of a dentist from Covington, Virginia.
 They divorced in 1939.
 In 1938, Huntington had a son, Edward "Buzzy" Barton, with dancer Mary Barton.
 Hartford supported the boy financially but refused to legally acknowledge him as his son.
 In 1967, Edward Barton died of a self-inflicted gunshot wound to the head.

 Huntington's second wife was Marjorie Steele, an aspiring actress whom Hartford married in 1949.
 The couple had two children, Catherine (born 1950) and John Hartford (born 1953 or 1954).
 The couple divorced in 1960.
 Catherine Hartford died of a drug overdose in June 1988.
 John Hartford later became a musician and music teacher.
 He died of throat cancer on April 15, 2011.

 In 1962, Hartford married Diane Brown at Melody Farm in Mahwah, New Jersey.
 They had a daughter, Cynara Juliet, before divorcing in 1970.
-Five years later, he married Elaine Kay but was divorced again in 1981.
+Five years later, he married Elaine Kay.
+They divorced in 1981.

 Later years and death

 In February 2004, he and his daughter moved to Lyford Cay in the Bahamas.

-Hartford died at his home in Lyford Cay on May 19, 2008 at the age of 97.
+Hartford died at his home in Lyford Cay on May 19, 2008, at the age of 97.
 The cause of his death was not publicly released.
 His remains are interred at Lakeview Memorial Gardens & Mausoleums in Nassau.